Recipes from professional Chef Tallyrand:

 apparently originated along the Rio Grande River on

-the Texas-Mexico border and were eaten / created by
+the Texas Mexico border and were eaten by the cattle

-the cattle wranglers.
-The skirt steak (beef) is the
+wranglers.
+The bef skirt steak is the traditional and

-traditional and best cut used, but these days many other
+best cut used but these days many other cuts and meats

-cuts and meats are used.
-You might have been served
+are used.
+You might have been served these in restaurants

 The